cdlm/website-nanoc/content/teaching/index.markdown

 I'm part of the computer science department of [Telecom Lille 1][telecom], where I teach programming and software engineering.

-Most slides and other teaching materials in french.
+Most slides and other teaching materials are in french.
 {: .highlight}